-I am a student, full stack software engineer, pragmatic problem solver, and avid photographer interested in Machine Learning, diversity and equal access to (computer science) education currently studying computer science at the Georgia Institute of Technology.
+I am a student, software engineer, and avid photographer interested in machine learning, diversity, and education inequities currently studying computer science and sociology at the Georgia Institute of Technology.

 At Georgia Tech, under the direction of Dr. John Stasko and in collaboration with PhD students Chad Stopler and Ramik Sadana, I developed a multitouch version of the Dust and Magnet data visualization.
 It is built with Processing and Java and heavily utilizes the Simple Multitouch Library.
 A poster was presented at IEEE Vis 2016 and an accompanying presentation is available online.